Yousef-Heiba/Venom-Vision-Hackathon/README.md

 - Initializing and configuring the camera.
 - Capturing image frames from the robot’s point of view.
-- Running an on-device ML model (image classification or object detection).
+- Running an on-device ML model (object classification).
 - Sending summarized results to the Nano controller.

 Because inference runs directly on the ESP32-CAM, Venom-Vision doesn’t need a tethered computer: perception and decision-making happen entirely on the robot, with the Nano interpreting semantic cues like “target ahead” or “obstacle close.”